 In Syria, particularly Aleppo, wintertime means it’s time for sujuk, an Armenian sausage made with beef, lots of garlic and a mix of aromatic spices.
 Sujuk is bold; it’s a stick-to-your-ribs kind of sausage.
 And when it gets cold out, it’s what my heart and stomach crave.
 Yes, sujuk is pretty fantastic.

 In Aleppo you can find sujuk all over the place.
 This is one of the culinary gems the Armenian community brought with them when they moved to Syria.
 One of my favorite places to eat sujuk outside of home is Shtoura.
 Shtoura, named after the Lebanese town, is a 24-hour fatayer place famous for their heavenly dough creations.
-I’ve become a regular.
+I’m a regular there.

 Nothing is better late at night than a couple Shtoura palm-sized pizzas topped with classic tomato sauce, liberal amounts of shredded mozzarella, and dotted with nuggets of spicy sujuk.